subscreasy/subscreasy-javascript-client/README.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.apiKeyPrefix['Authorization'] = "Token"

-var api = new ApiDocumentation.AnalyticsResourceApi()
+var api = new ApiDocumentation.AccountResourceApi()

 var callback = function(error, data, response) {
   if (error) {